By Lauren Gunderson Directed by Krista Schafer Ewbank

 This production is generously sponsored by Lea Ellwood-Filkins and Brother John Brendan, AF

 Featuring Sarah Hawkins, Lindel Salow, Joshua Brown, Kez Settle, Cynthia Szczesny, and Matthew Wallace.
 Scenic Design by Eric Niece, Lighting Design by Harley Miah, Choreography by Geri Conner.
 Stage managed by Danielle Gilbert.
+Meet the cast and creative team HERE.

 Tickets $25 general admission, $20 seniors, $15 students.
 Opening night $30